exercism/fsharp/exercises/practice/yacht/.approaches/active-patterns/content.md

 We've chosen not to do this, as members are more awkward to use in higher-order functions, which we rely on a lot in this approach.
 ````

-##

-## Scoring categories
+## Active patterns

-In our approach, we'll define active patterns for each hand.
-Active patterns are used in pattern matching and can be used to categorize input and/or extract data from input.
+[Active patterns][active-patterns] are used in pattern matching and can be used to categorize input and/or extract data from input.
-We'll see what that looks like shortly.

 There are two types of active patterns:

 - Regular active patterns: these patterns will match any input
 - Partial active patterns: these pattern will match some inputs, but not all

+## Scoring categories

-In this approach, we define a combination of regular and partial active patterns.
+In this approach, we'll define active patterns for the different categories.
 The idea is that if we're try to match category named `A`, then we have a corresponding active pattern named `AThrow` that will check if the dice match the category.

+We'll use a combination of regular and partial active patterns.

 Note that the active patterns do _not_ calculate scores, they're just there to help match input data.
 This better separates responsiblities and opens up the active patterns for usage elsewhere.